prof-rice/cse-vm/README.md

 This repository provides resources for recreating the CSE-VM virtual machine supporting some courses at the University of Texas at Arlington.

-This release is currently Alpha 2, and [is available for download](https://drive.google.com/file/d/1fkxUIS4-4vRFIjj4T3hh4kfzhwF844mH/view?usp=sharing) (3.8 GB, MD5 is b1af6a01ee3630f44603ef0c65943eca).
+This release is beta 1, and [is available for download](https://drive.google.com/file/d/1iGwht-xhYP8--0gsQhy5CJc4pWbX1FBX/view?usp=sharing) (4.0 GB, MD5 is 0f5882d183855fc2cf96efdfb0810a8e).

+After download and before importing, verify the MD5 checksum from your operating system's command line, shown below by host. **If the checksums do not match, the imported virtual machine will be unstable.** Download again, or obtain a valid copy from a known good source.

+* Linux:    **``md5sum cse-vm-3.0.ova``**
+* Mac OS X: **``md5 cse-vm-3.0.ova``**
+* Windows:  **``CertUtil -hashfile cse-vm-3.0.ova MD5``**

 ## Identification

 As of version 3.0, this virtual machine name is CSE-VM, and the release name is CSE-VM-3.0.

-An instructor may customize this release by importing the .ova file into VirtualBox, making changes, and exporting a new .ova file, which should be named with the cource and section (and optional version) appended, e.g., CSE-VM-3.0-CSE1325-001.ova.
+An instructor may customize this release by importing the .ova file into VirtualBox, making changes, and exporting a new .ova file, which should be named with the course and section (and optional version) appended, e.g., CSE-VM-3.0-CSE1325-001.ova.

 Major version numbers correspond to the underlying Ubuntu Long Term Support (LTS) release: 1.x was built on Lubuntu 16.04, 2.x was built on Lubuntu 18.04, and 3.x is built on Xubuntu 20.04.